 Around 2015, the city acquired the technology to do a 15-min light show synchronized with music.
 I’ve been to it for 3 or 4 years now; the sound is good quality and the lights are bright and impressive.
 I especially like the snowflakes and twinkle lights.

-It’s a bit of a mystery to figure out when the shows happen.
-I spent an afternoon calling people at the building, and the answers they gave me were wrong.
-From experience, I’ve learned that the shows happen around 5:45 and 6:30.
-They may be subject to change, but if you can get there around 5:30 or 6:15, you have a shot at catching them.
-Here is a link to the official Upcoming Lightings calendar, which will let you which dates the lights will be on.
-Even when the music show isn't running, the lights stay light from 6-11 pm.
+The shows happen at 5:45 and 6:45.
+Here is a link to the official Choreographed Lights and Music site calendar, which will let you which dates the lights will be on.
+Note that the show doesn't play on Mondays when the city council meets.
+Even when the music show isn't running, the lights stay light from 5:45 to 10:45 pm.
 I've posted some pictures below, but of course they don't do the colors justice.
 You need to go in person to see how bright & saturated they are.

-If you Want More: Mile High Tree 14th and Curtis Streets
+If you Want More: Mile High Tree 16th Street Mall at Welton Street

 Recommended Amount of Time: 30-60 minutes